mozilla/ichnaea/docs/api/geosubmit_api.rst

 =========

 Purpose
-    Determine the current location based on provided data about nearby cell or WiFi networks.
-This is a fully backwards compatible extension to the :ref:`api_geolocate` API.
+    Submit data about nearby cell and WiFi networks.

-    The extensions that geosubmit implement allow clients to submit additional location data to the geosubmit API that will be added to the service.

 Geosubmit requests are submitted using a POST request to the URL::